Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Finite witness theorem

 A good starting point to achieve this generalization is to consider the family of \emph{globally subanalytic sets} (formally defined below).
-This family contains all semialgebraic sets and is an o-minimal system;\ta{(to Nadav) o-minimal systems appear in key places in the discussion. is it not worth to define them explicitly and explain their advantage?} consequently, it is possible to generalize Theorem~\ref{thm:gen1} so that the domain $\M$ can include all global subanalytic sets, and the function $F$ could be any \emph{global subanalytic function} (meaning that the graph of $F$ is a global subanalytic set).
-However, this still will not allow for a general analytic $F$, or for $\M$ to include countable unions of semialgebraic sets.
+This family contains all semialgebraic sets and is an o-minimal system; consequently, it is possible to generalize Theorem~\ref{thm:gen1} so that the domain $\M$ can include all globally subanalytic sets, and the function $F$ could be any \emph{globally subanalytic function} (meaning that the graph of $F$ is a globally subanalytic set).
+However, this still will not allow for a general analytic $F$, nor for $\M$ to include countable unions of affine sets.

-To address this, we shall now state and prove an analogue to Theorem~\ref{thm:gen1} for countable unions of globally subanalytic sets.
+To address this, we will show that an analogue to Theorem~\ref{thm:gen1} holds even when considering \emph{countable unions} of globally subanalytic sets.
 We call such sets \emph{$\sigma$-subanalytic sets}.
 To the best of our knowledge, such sets have not been studied to date.
-Clearly, this class is larger than the class of globally subanalytic sets.
-In particular, countable unions of semialgebraic sets are $\sigma$-subanalytic.
-This enables the domain $\M$ in the theorem statement to be a countable union of affine spaces as in Theorem~\ref{thm:hardest} from the main text.
-This also shows that every open set in $\RR^d$ is $\sigma$-subanalytic since it is a countable union of open balls which are semialgebraic sets.

-The class of functions we can work with is the class of $\sigma$-subanalytic functions: functions whose graph is $\sigma$-subanalytic.
-All analytic functions, as well as all semialgebraic functions, are $\sigma$-subanalytic.
-Moreover, we show below that this class of function is closed under composition and other elementary operations.

 The family of $\sigma$-subanalytic sets is not an o-minimal structure, since it not closed under taking complements.
-However it \emph{is} closed under linear projections, countable unions, and finite intersections and Cartesian products.
+However, it \emph{is} closed under linear projections, countable unions, finite intersections and Cartesian products.
 Moreover, $\sigma$-subanalytic sets are countable unions of $C^{\infty}$ manifolds.
-We find that these properties are sufficient to generalize Theorem~\ref{thm:gen1}, and obtain our desired result: the full version of the \emph{Finite Witness Theorem}, which we now state:
+We find that these properties are sufficient to generalize Theorem~\ref{thm:gen1} and obtain a finite witness theorem for the $\sigma$-subanalytic category.

+Clearly, the class of $\sigma$-subanalytic sets is larger than the class of globally subanalytic sets.
+In particular, it includes countable unions of semialgebraic sets.
+This enables the domain $\M$ in the theorem statement to be a countable union of affine spaces, as in Theorem~\ref{thm_fwt_simple} from the main text.
+This also implies that any open set is $\sigma$-subanalytic, since it is a countable union of open balls --- which are semialgebraic sets.

+As for the function $F$, our theorem admits all $\sigma$-subanalytic functions: functions whose graph is $\sigma$-subanalytic.
+This class includes all analytic functions, as well as all semialgebraic functions.
+Moreover, we show below that it is closed under composition and other elementary operations.